 Staff must challenge any form of derogatory and sexualised language or behaviour.
-Staff should be vigilant to sexualised/aggressive touching/grabbing Recent DfE guidance situates sexual violence and sexual harassment in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
+Staff should be vigilant to sexualised/aggressive touching/grabbing Recent DfE guidance situates sexual violence, sexual harassment and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
 It should be recognised that these issues are likely to occur, and so schools should have procedures in place to deal with them.
 Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender+ (LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.
+We also have a statutory duty to report and record any incidents of 'Upskirting'.